Mel Daniels

 Melvin Joe Daniels (July 20, 1944 – October 30, 2015) was an American professional basketball player.
 He played in the American Basketball Association (ABA) for the Minnesota Muskies, Indiana Pacers, and Memphis Sounds, and in the National Basketball Association for the New York Nets.
-Daniels was a two-time ABA Most Valuable Player, three-time ABA Champion and a seven-time ABA All-Star.
-Daniels was the All-time ABA rebounding leader, and in 1997 was named a unanimous selection to the ABA All-Time Team.
+One of the greatest players in ABA history, Daniels was a two-time ABA Most Valuable Player, three-time ABA Champion and a seven-time ABA All-Star.
+Daniels was the All-time ABA rebounding leader, and in 1997, he was named a unanimous selection to the ABA All-Time Team.
 Daniels was enshrined into the Naismith Memorial Basketball Hall of Fame in 2012.